SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

 * Actual spelling errors.
 These can be fixed as a one-off or done via find & replace across files in the case of a common misspelling.
 * "Standardizations", e.g. `colour` in the British spelling vs `color` in U.S. English.
 In these cases, I typically note them and ask whether the author would like me to revert them.
 I use cSpell's defaults in my default approach, which uses U.S. English.
 * Terms that may not be intended as words but as other terms, e.g. a variable name.
 I solve this by trying to format them according to their doc system's preference, which is often to place back-ticks around the term.
+* Whole files that might be excluded, e.g. large release notes files where the text is copied from issues and might be misspelled.
+Or markdown pages that mostly contain HTML.
 * Code snippets that aren't highlighted as such.
 I use the appropriate markdown to add code fences when I come across these.
 * Something cSpell shouldn't have picked up on but did because a regex ignore pattern was missing.
 I try to fix that when it happens and add the pattern.
 * Words we want to add to the dictionary.
 These might be domain-specific words that authors use, or other common words that don't happen to be in cSpell's dictionary. cSpell's VS Code integration gives you the lovely ability to hit `CTRL + .` to bring up a spell-check menu that you can use to add the word to the `cSpell.json` file you've created.